Bad hat seen in opera (Scala) (6)

 'in' indicates a hidden word.

-'RASCAL' is hidden within 'opera scala'.
+'RASCAL' is hidden in the letters of 'opera scala'.

 Can you help me to learn more?